Kikutada/0002_SoundTest/README.md

 play(.EatDot)
 ```

-Also, if you want to play BGM which repeats the specified sound file foever:
+Also, if you want to play BGM which repeats a specified sound file foever:

 ```swift
 playBGM(.BgmPower)